vocalpy/vocalpy/docs/user/howto/segmentation-ir-metrics.md

 Now we need our reference segmentation to compare to.

-We will need list of :class:`vocalpy.Segments` for this too, but here we make them using :class:`~vocalpy.Annotation` that we load from the example datasets.
+We will need list of {py:class}`vocalpy.Segments` for this too, but here we make them using {py:class}`~vocalpy.Annotation` that we load from the example datasets.
 These annotations contain the ground truth segmentation that we want to compare with the results from the algorithms.

 ```{code-cell} ipython3
 annots = voc.example('bfsongrepo', return_type='annotation')